StephenHuang17253/farkle-kcd2/README.md

-# Farkle Dice Minigame (from Kingdom Come Deliverance 2)
+# Farkle Dice Minigame (as depicted in Kingdom Come Deliverance 2)

-## This CLI game made in C is a recreation of the dice minigame from KCD2.
-I'm working on this for fun to learn C.
+This CLI game made in C is a recreation of the dice minigame from KCD2.
+I'm working on this for fun to learn C. Created in Visual Studio 2022 with the included build tools.

 This video may be more helpful for learning the rules of the dice game https://youtu.be/wztXFvbiu20, but I will attempt to explain it below.